rokucommunity/rokucommunity.github.io/src/pages/whats-new/2024-01-January.md

 npx roku-debug --dap
 ```

-You'll typically need to configure your IDE to call the above command.
+You'll typically need to configure your IDE to execute the command mentioned above.
 If you've integrated this functionality into an IDE, please let us know so we can update our documentation to show how to configure it!
-[Here's](https://github.com/mfussenegger/nvim-dap/wiki/Debug-Adapter-installation#brightscript) an example of how to configure DAP mode in neovim.
+[Here's](https://github.com/mfussenegger/nvim-dap/wiki/Debug-Adapter-installation#brightscript) an example of how to configure DAP mode in Neovim.

 # BrighterScript